Andrew Goodman (activist): Early life and beginnings of activism

-Andrew Goodman was born on November 23, 1943 in New York City, the second of three boys born to Robert, a writer and civil engineer, and Carolyn Goodman a psychologist and social activist.
+Andrew Goodman was born on November 23, 1943, in New York City, the second of three boys born to Robert, a writer and civil engineer, and Carolyn Goodman, a psychologist and social activist.
 He grew up in the city's Upper East Side.
-Goodman was Jewish, like fellow civil rights activist Michael Schwerner, alongside whom Goodman would later be murdered.
-Goodman's neighborhood was a racially-mixed community of white, black, and Hispanic families.
+Goodman was Jewish, like fellow civil rights activist Michael Schwerner, alongside whom Goodman would be murdered.
+Goodman's neighborhood was a racially-mixed community of white and black families.

-The Goodman family and community were steeped in intellectual and socially progressive activism and were devoted to social justice.
+The Goodman family was involved in intellectual and socially progressive activism and were devoted to social justice.
 His mother Carolyn was a lifelong labor activist.
 In her youth, she helped farm workers to organize and was active in community efforts to support the Republican faction during the Spanish Civil War in the 1930s.

 Andrew followed his parents' activist bent from a young age.
-At the age of 14, Goodman traveled to Washington, D.C. to participate in the 1958 Youth March for Integrated Schools.
+At the age of 14, Goodman traveled to Washington, D.C., to participate in the 1958 Youth March for Integrated Schools.
 During the march, approximately 10,000 high school age students promoted the desegregation of American public schools after the U.S. Supreme Court's Brown v.
-Board of Education landmark decision in 1964 struck down the constitutionality of racial segregation in public schools.
+Board of Education landmark decision in 1954 struck down the constitutionality of racial segregation in public schools.
 The next year, Goodman and a friend went to West Virginia to live in a coal mining town and sought to advocate to the governor over the poor working conditions there.
 At 17, Goodman traveled to Western Europe to understand the impact of largescale agribusiness on small farmers.
-Goodman also participated in a 1960 protest at a New York Woolworth's.
+Goodman also participated in a 1960 protest at a New York Woolworth's as part of the sit-in movement protesting the segregationist policies of the five-and-dime store.

 In 1961, Goodman graduated high school from the progressive Walden School, where he had attended from the age of 3.
 At Walden, he was involved in the theater program.
 He also arranged for Brooklyn Dodger Jackie Robinson, a neighbor of his and the first African-American to play in Major League Baseball, to speak at the school.
 After Walden, Goodman enrolled the Honors Program at the University of Wisconsin–Madison and considered a drama major, but withdrew after one semester after falling ill with pneumonia.
 He returned to New York City to improve his health and was selected for a role in the Off-Broadway play The Chief Thing by Russian dramatist Nikolaí Evreninov.

-Goodman then enrolled at Queens College, New York City and majored in anthropology.
+Goodman then enrolled at Queens College, New York City, and majored in anthropology.
 At Queens, he was a friend and classmate of Paul Simon.
 He developed an interest in poetry.
-One of his poems, "A Corollary to a Poem by A. E. Housman," was posthumously discovered by his college professor Mary Doyle Curran and published in the Massachusetts Review and the New York Times.
+One of his poems, "A Corollary to a Poem by A. E. Housman", was posthumously discovered by his college professor Mary Doyle Curran and published in the Massachusetts Review and the New York Times.
 With Goodman's brief acting experience, he originally planned to study drama but switched to anthropology.
 Goodman's growing interest in anthropology seemed to parallel his increasing political seriousness.
 Throughout college, Goodman acted with an Off-Broadway repertory company.